tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Question* (xyin6-stat6250): Is the order of If-statements matter in terms of defining variable length?
 - *Answer* (xyin6-stat6250): Yes, SAS allocates as many bytes of storage space as there are characters in the first value that it encounters of the variable.
 So the length of following variables are restricted by first variable length.
 - Question (lsun20-stat6250): How the assignment statement determine the length of a new variable?
+- *Question* (sbagdi-stat6250): Which is the longest value and how many characters does it have?